isayahc/Wikipedia-source-agent/README.md

 # Wikipedia source agent 🌐🗂️

 ## Issue
-links are sometimes irrelevant and may not still be valid, this agent validates references
+- links are sometimes irrelevant and may not still be valid, this agent validates references
+- Biologies on wikipedia are disporportianly men

 ## Benefits of Project
 This project will make Wikipedia easier to manage and scale with up-to-date information.